dwavesystems/dwave-ocean-sdk/overview/solving_problems.rst

 a minor-embedding themselves (or some combination).

-D-Wave systems offer features such as spin-reversal (gauge) transforms and anneal offsets, which reduce the impact of possible analog and systematic errors due to inherent qubit biases, and others.
+D-Wave systems offer features such as spin-reversal (gauge) transforms and anneal offsets, which reduce the impact of possible analog and systematic errors.

 You can see the parameters and properties a sampler supports.
 For example, Ocean's `dwave-system <http://dwave-system.readthedocs.io/en/latest/>`_ lets you use the